kaldor/atom-snapshot/README.md

     --outputDir           Choose where to output your screenshots --width               Snapshot width as a number
     --height              Snapshot height as a number
+    --quality             Snapshot image quality as a number between 0 and 100.
+Defaults to 100
 ```

 ## License